ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Demo - Photo Surface.rst

 be rotated at all angles and the scale properties specify that they can be scaled between ``0.1`` and ``10``.

-In the `MouseArea </sdk/apps/qml/QtQuick/MouseArea/>`__'s ``onPressed`` signal handler, we raise the selected photo frame to the top by increasing the value of its ``z`` property.
+In the :ref:`MouseArea <sdk_qtquick_mousearea>`'s ``onPressed`` signal
+handler, we raise the selected photo frame to the top by increasing the value of its ``z`` property.
 The root item stores the z value of the top-most frame.
-The border color of the photo frame is controlled in the ``onEntered`` signal handler to highlight the selected
+The border color of the photo frame is controlled in the ``onEntered`` signal handler to highlight the selected image:
-image:

 .. code:: qml